Skip to Main Content

 (a) Add 3 points for each prior sentence of imprisonment exceeding one year and one month.

-(b) Add 2 points for each prior sentence of imprisonment of at least sixty days not counted in (a).
+(b) Add 2 points for each prior sentence of imprisonment of at least sixty days not counted in subsection (a).

-(c) Add 1 point for each prior sentence not counted in (a) or (b), up to a total of 4 points for this subsection.
+(c) Add 1 point for each prior sentence not counted in subsection (a) or (b), up to a total of 4 points for this subsection.

-(d) Add 1 point for each prior sentence resulting from a conviction of a crime of violence that did not receive any points under (a), (b), or (c) above because such sentence was treated as a single sentence, up to a total of 3 points for this subsection.
+(d) Add 1 point for each prior sentence resulting from a conviction of a crime of violence that did not receive any points under subsection (a), (b), or (c) above because such sentence was treated as a single sentence, up to a total of 3 points for this subsection.

 (e) Add 1 point if the defendant (1) receives 7 or more points under subsections (a) through (d), and (2) committed the instant offense while under any criminal justice sentence, including probation, parole, supervised release, imprisonment, work release, or escape status.